Tiffany Sia: Never Rest/Unrest

 Live Event — 3 October 2020, 15:00

 Join artist Tiffany Sia in conversation with critic and curator Ed Halter and BFMAF programmer Herb Shellenberger about her film Never Rest/Unrest that documents the recent protests in Hong Kong.
-Watch Never Rest/Unrest here.→
+This event can be watched here and on our twitch channel.→